Aliases for EXT2 Gene

 GeneCards Summary for EXT2 Gene

 EXT2 (Exostosin Glycosyltransferase 2) is a Protein Coding gene.
-Diseases associated with EXT2 include exostoses, multiple, type 2 and hereditary multiple osteochondromatosis, type ii.
-Among its related pathways are Metabolism and heparan sulfate biosynthesis.
+Diseases associated with EXT2 include Seizures, Scoliosis, And Macrocephaly Syndrome and Exostoses, Multiple, Type 2.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring glycosyl groups.
 An important paralog of this gene is EXT1.

 UniProtKB/Swiss-Prot for EXT2 Gene